Skip to Main Content

 • We provide water and/or electrolyte supplements

-• We provide care kits which can include, water, sunscreen, hygiene products and information on where to find food, shelter, and other services
+• Community engagement specialists can provide care kits which can include, water, sunscreen, hygiene products and information on where to find food, shelter, and other services

 • We provide clothing items like new socks and underwear, and second-hand clothing like clean shoes, shirts, pants, hats and more - usually and graciously donated by ReThreads Thrift